datamgmt/PlasticModelCatalogues/Airfix/README.md

     * A question mark on its own indicates that the kit number is not known.
     * A question mark following a kit number indicates that the kit number has not been confirmed as appearing on a kit box.
     * An X following a kit number indicates that the kit was never produced with that number.

+## Data Quality

+**Please validate the data is suitable for your use case before using - use at your own peril**

+* I can't speak to the quality of the original files, although random sampling has showing it to be very accurate.
+* The conversion process is mainly automated and so that may have also introduced errors

 ## Credits